 C/ Gran Via de les Corts Catalanes 602 (Metro Universitat)

-I ordered the menú del día which is always an absolute bargain, and I really recommend everyone ordering this when available.
-For just 8,5 euros you get a first and a second course, dessert, a basket of bread and a glass of wine or water.
-You can always choose from different options, and I ordered hummus for the first course and lasagna for the second.
-Especially the lasagna was delicious.
+One of my favorite things in Spain is the menú del día—a set menu that’s always an incredible deal.
+For just €8.50, I got a starter, a main course, dessert, a basket of bread, and a glass of wine or water.
+You can usually choose from a few options; I picked hummus for the starter and lasagna for the main.
+The lasagna, in particular, was excellent.

 Santoni Cafetería